Anyone who knows me has probably heard me joke about sending my kid to boarding school after he turns 8 years old.

 Here’s my biggest takeaway from this weekend’s cleanup: I am not finding parenting super hard (yet) because I’ve been preparing for years!

 Little did I know that all of this reading, research, and working with young children before getting pregnant was actually preparing me for being a parent in addition to being a teacher.

 All of your expertise are things I rely on every day.
-If I was only given 9 months to learn everything you have in your lifetime and do your job, I would have no clue what to do!
+If I were only given 9 months to learn everything you have in your lifetime and do your job, I would have no clue what to do!

 Thinking about raising a child over the age of 8 is what scares me.
 I have no idea how the psychology of a middle schooler works.